xot/ElectraOne/README.md

 The remote script also comes with specially crafted predefined presets for most of the Ableton Live effects and instruments.

 (*Note: this is a beta release, but it should be relatively stable and usable by now.
-The current version works best with E1 firmware version 3.5*)
+The current version works best with E1 firmware version 3.5 or higher*)

 ## The mixer

 The mixer preset controls five consecutive session tracks parameters: pan, volume, mute, solo and arm.
 The 'prev tracks' and 'next tracks' buttons on the main page switch control to the previous five or next five tracks (never shifting left of the first or right of the last visible track).
 Inserted or removed tracks are automatically handled.
 The 'Main' mixer page also contains controls for the master pan, volume, cue volume, and solo switch.
-And it contains the following transport controls: play/stop, record, rewind, and forward.
+And it contains the following transport controls: play/stop, record, and dials to change the playing position and the tempo.

 ![Main](./images/main.png "Main")